 - targeted probiotics – while using probiotics in a condition of bacterial overgrowth may seem counter-intuitive, there is no evidence they make SIBO worse and some particular strains have effects that are beneficial for SIBO, such as for motility enhancement, constipation, reduction of methane gas, abdominal hypersensitivity, and leaky gut

 - individualised diet – the ideal diet for treating SIBO is similar to the low FODMAP diet, however it goes further to remove foods that can cause fermentation that are still included on the low FODMAP diet.
 If you’re interested in why the low FODMAP diet often fails – I have an article all about that.
 There are various options for this diet including the standard SIBO diet, a low histamine variation and also a vegetarian option.
 There is also the option of the Elemental Diet which can eradicate SIBO in 2-3 weeks, although I usually reserve this for people who have relapsed or not seen results with the standard SIBO treatment.
 This is because the Elemental Diet can be psychologically taxing, can flare candida and isn’t suitable for people who are quite unwell or low in vitality.
 A SIBO or Low FODMAP diet shouldn’t be a long term thing, it can cause negative effects on the large intestinal microbiome the longer it is eaten.
+In some cases, I don't use a specific diet because some people may have a history of disordered eating or find the diet too stressful.
+In this case, the Nerva IBS app is really helpful.

 - self-treatment to ease symptoms, including abdominal massage, breathwork